lley154/fabric-chaincode-demo/README.md

 ```
 peer channel list
 ```
+You should see the following output in each terminal window:

+2024-05-31 14:56:19.216 UTC 0001 INFO [channelCmd] InitCmdFactory -> Endorser and orderer connections initialized
+Channels peers has joined:
+mychannel

-In both terminal follow these steps:
+In both terminal windows follow these steps:

 ```
 peer lifecycle chaincode package simple_chaincode.tar.gz --path ../fabric-chaincode-demo --lang node --label simple_chaincode_1.0